 High-throughput sequence data should be uploaded before submission, with a private link for reviewers provided (these are available from both GEO and ArrayExpress)

 A definition for biological and technical replicates is provided in Materials and Methods, at the end of section “Single particle tracking and data analysis”.
 When applicable, the total number of trajectories in a condition is printed within the corresponding figure [Fig2E, 3C, 4B, 5C, 6D&F].
-The total number of biological and technical replicates can be found in Table 3, referenced in the Materials and Methods section.
+The total number of molecules in TIRF experiments is printed in the corresponding figure legend [Fig1, Fig1S1].
+For optical tweezers measurements, the total number of biological and technical replicates can be found in Table 3, referenced in the Materials and Methods section.
+For TIRF data, technical replicate information can be found in the corresponding figure legend [Fig1, Fig1S1].

 For exclusion/inclusion criteria of single particle trajectories as well as for how outlier trajectories were handled see Materials and Methods section “Single particle tracking and data analysis” as well as Table 3.